AlisonW417/meal_planner/README.md

 display ingredients in sorted order (add this later) create meal card div rather than using the table format

-updated routes in rails api
+updated routes in rails api (only the routes being used)

+add status and error handling to rails controllers? (video 7, 16:00 min mark)